Booth Setup in Safari - Anonymous Panelists

 For test monitoring and sample serving purposes in a lab environment, unique booth numbers need to be assigned to each device (booth).
 The nature of anonymous tests is such that you will need to repeat the booth setup for every new test!
 This is because every anonymous tests has a unique URL.

-However, in our video tutorial for anonymous booth setup in Safar, on iPads, we will teach you how to save the booth setup page on the Home screen on your iPad so that you don't need to scan the QR code for each test moving forward.
+However, in our video tutorial for anonymous booth setup in Safari, on iPads, we will teach you how to save the booth setup page on the Home screen on your iPad so that you don't need to scan the QR code for each test moving forward.
 Instead, you would launch the icon from the Home screen, enter the Anonymous test code, and access the test.
 This is also useful if the browser tab for the current test gets closed down before the testing is over.
 By launching the icon from the Home screen, you can quickly enter the Anonymous test code and access the test again.

 The video below will walk you through a hands-on exercise for setting up a booth for anonymous panelists on an iPad using Safari.
 All you have to do is scan a QR code for the booth setup, specify the booth number, and enter the Anonymous test code.
 And let's not forget saving the Booth setup page to the Home screen, which should be done before clicking "Go to test".

-If you have any questions about any of the content in this video or software in general, please feel free to contact our support team for assistance.
+If you have any questions about any of the content in this video or software in general, please feel free to

 Total run time: 5:56 minutes